 MRI is a non-invasive test that uses magnetic waves to take 2- and 3D pictures of the inside of the body.
 An MRI scanner can look at body parts, organs, and tissues from head to toe.

-3T MRI is an advanced scanner, allowing for faster scans, clearer images, and more accurate diagnoses.
+3T MRI is an advanced scanner, allowing for faster scans, clearer pictures, and more precise diagnoses.

-Doctors use MRI scans to diagnose and treat injuries and conditions such as:
+Doctors use MRI scans to diagnose and treat health issues such as:

-3T MRI is an advanced magnetic resonance imaging.
-These state-of-the-art scanners allow for faster, more accurate imaging, compared to conventional MRI.
+3T MRI is an advanced MRI.
+These state-of-the-art scanners allow for faster, more detailed imaging, compared to standard MRI.

 3T MRI, using a 3.0 Tesla magnet in the scanner: